Australian Bureau of Statistics and privacy issues

 Household Survey Participant Information FAQs, abs.gov.au

-5. Be aware of ABS's promises to keep your information “confidential”, or to “delete” or “remove” your name and address once statistical processing is completed.
-Most people think that their identifying information is going to be destroyed, but it is actually kept by ABS: ABS simply moves names and addresses in a separate file, which allows them to say that they removed the identifiable data.
-From abs.gov.au website, it is clear that identifiable information is not destroyed, it is stored in a separate file that can be easily linked back to the rest of the person's information:
+Most people think that their identifying information is going to be destroyed soon after collection, which was true before 2011, but now it is kept: the ABS simply moves names and addresses to a different file, which allows them to say that they “removed” the identifiable data.
+From abs.gov.au website, it is clear that the identifiable information is not destroyed, it is stored in a separate file that can be easily linked back to the rest of the person's information:

 Data records are de-identified as soon as possible.
 Once quality has been assured, names and addresses are removed, because this information is not needed for the production of statistics.
 Removal provides added protection against any breach of security of confidential information.